rvarttinen/spring-example-magic/README.md

 * 3943506 - "Learn Express.js"

 ### GraphQL endpoint
 A GraphQL end point has been added recently.
-The GraphiQL capability is activated in the `application.proeprties` file, thus executing queries can be done by pointing your web browser of choice to:
+The GraphiQL capability is activated in the `application.properties` file, thus executing queries can be done by pointing your web browser of choice to:

 ```
 http://localhost:8888/graphiql